wp-plugins/dobsondev-shortcodes/readme.txt

 == Changelog ==

+= - 1.1.0 - =

+The Markdown Parser used for the GitHub Repository Readme shortcode is [Parsedown](http://parsedown.org/).

+New Features

+* Added shortcode for displaying GitHub Repository README.md files

+Bug Fixes

+* Added some documentation that was missing
+* Added the tags for tested up to 4.1.1

 = - 1.0 - =

 I've decided on an updating scheme that this plugin will now follow.
 Any change in a #.#.1 increment will denote minor bug fixes.
 Any change in a #.1.# increment will represent a new shortcode added to the plugin.
 Finally any change in 1.#.# will donate either a major shortcode being added or this could also go up if enough smaller shortcodes are added to the plugin.